 Witch Of The East – Pic was taken on my cheap Android phone

-Public Service Announcement – All the photographs, apart from the gig poster, were taken by me on my rather snazzy new Canon camera.
-All the videos were found on YouTube.
-If the video is yours and you would like a credit or for me to take it down please give me a shout.
+Public Service Announcement: All pictures, apart from the gig poster and the pic of Witch Of The East were taken by John Hayhurst of Snapagig (a.k.a this generations Mick Rock)!
+All videos were sourced from YouTube.
+If the video is yours and you would like me to credit you or take it down please let me know.

 If you have enjoyed this article feel free to follow the blog, or follow us on;